 Growing up, I loved it when I was informed that we were having Poor Man’s Casserole for dinner.
 It was such a basic meal, but it was rather stodgy and really yummy.
-It never would have been named as a favourite food, but it never would have been on my ‘don’t like’ list either.
+It was never top of the list of favourite foods, but it was never on my “don’t like” list either.

 So, when I looked in the cupboards and realised that I had everything I needed to make the dish for tonight’s dinner, I was excited at the prospect of enjoying a meal from childhood.
 But I’ve renamed it to fit my circumstances better.
 Instead of Poor Man’s Casserole, I’m calling it Starving Student’s Stodge.
 Because, well, I’m a starving student on a budget.
 And I like stodge.